Investigating the Design-Science Connection in a multi-week Engineering Design (ED)-based introductory physics laboratory task: Findings Discussion

 In our analysis, we refer to `design metrics' to encompass specific numeric details of: how to achieve and ensure accuracy of payload delivery, payload dimensions, physical aspects of the contraption, assessing carbon-footprint, and measures to ensure habitat integrity.
 As teams iterated on their solution, we observed that students missed an opportunity to address the above-mentioned aspects of design metrics.
 There was a lack of detail on how to achieve delivery accuracy, determine payload dimensions, assess carbon footprint, and ensure habitat integrity, though there were direct or indirect but rudimentary references to these issues.
 As an example, Team-09, in week 08, had this to state about the dimensions of the parachute: \textit{``this [drag] force is dependent on ... it’s dependent on the two things that we could change about it are the cross sectional area and the coefficient of drag so we wanted to maximize how far it can travel''}.
 Drawing upon their hands-on experiences in the lab, this team considered the area of cross section of the parachute as a factor that can affect the drag force, but did not get into numerical details pertaining to the actual size of the parachute.
 At the same time, expecting such details may be pitching it too high for the students given the limited time and resources at their disposal.

 The trend of providing minimal detail on metrics persisted into the final written reports of week 10.
 The absence of detailing may be attributed to the lack of specific guidance or prompts to direct students to consider these aspects in their discussions.
 It could also be partly due to the fact that these aspects are more common in engineering classrooms and not typically the focus in introductory physics classrooms.
+This finding underscores a disciplinary gap: while detailing design metrics is integral to engineering, it is not typically prioritized in physics education.
+Addressing this gap may require intentional scaffolding and the inclusion of more specific prompts in future iterations to better integrate these interdisciplinary skills.